Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Video-Search/quickstarts/python.md

     search_term = "kittens"
     ```

-3. Přidejte klíč předplatného do `Ocp-Apim-Subscription-Key` záhlaví vytvořením nového slovníku, který přiřadí řetězec hlavičky ke klíči.
+3. Add your subscription key to a `Ocp-Apim-Subscription-Key` header by creating a new dictionary to associate the header string to your key.

     ```python
     headers = {"Ocp-Apim-Subscription-Key" : subscription_key}
     ```

-## <a name="send-your-request"></a>Odeslat žádost
+## <a name="send-your-request"></a>Send your request

-1. Přidejte parametry do žádosti vytvořením slovníku s názvem `params`.
-Přidejte hledaný výraz do `q` parametru, počet videí 5, `free` pro ceny vrácených videí a `short` délku videa.
+1. Add the parameters to your request by creating a dictionary named `params`.
+Add your search term to the `q` parameter, a video count of 5, `free` for the pricing of returned videos, and `short` for the video length.

     ```python
     params  = {"q": search_term, "count":5, "pricing": "free", "videoLength":"short"}
     ```

-2. `requests` Použijte knihovnu v Pythonu k volání rozhraní API Bingu pro vyhledávání videí.
-Předejte klíč rozhraní API a parametry vyhledávání pomocí `headers` slovníku a. `params`
+2. Use the `requests` library in Python to call the Bing Video Search API.
+Pass the API key and search parameters by using the `headers` and `params` dictionary.

     ```python
     response = requests.get(search_url, headers=headers, params=params)